Make Math fun with games!

 - You can make your own memory games or matching games with index cards.
 Tailor them to your specific learner’s needs by writing addition, subtraction, multiplication, or really any kind of facts on them!
 It’s also beneficial for your learner to actually participate in making these cards too!

 - Pro tip: write with pink or orange highlighter – it doesn’t show through the cards as easily as pencil or some other darker marker or pen.
 You can also scribble on the “back” to make it even harder to see through.

 - Play with these “cards” in the same way you would these popular games:

 Games I offer in my store

 I also have some fun games that I have created and sell on my store!
-Click on the links below to find out more about these games that I have created and use all the time with my students.
+Click here to find out more about these games that I have created and use all the time with my students.